huangli712/Flink/README.md

 ## Development

-The FLINK library is developed and maintained by the FLINK Developer Team.
+The Flink library is developed and maintained by the Flink Developer Team.

 Find a bug?
 Want to contribute?
 Want new features?
 Great!
 Please contact with us as soon as possible.